 Drying & Mold Prevention

-Never dry leather boots near direct heat.
-Instead, remove the footbeds, loosen laces, stuff the boots with newspaper to wick moisture, and air-dry in a ventilated space out of direct sun.
-Replace wads of paper every few hours until dry.
-For mold prevention in humid environments, store boots in a cool, dry place and allow them to air between uses.
-If mold appears, clean with a vinegar-water solution (1:4) before conditioning.
+Never dry boots next to direct heat.
+Remove footbeds and loosen laces, stuff boots with newspaper to wick moisture, and air-dry in a ventilated, shaded spot, changing the paper until dry.
+Store boots in a cool, dry place and let them air between uses.
+If mold appears, clean with a diluted vinegar solution (one part vinegar to four parts water), rinse, dry, then condition.

-Resoling is the principal long-term value of leather boots.
-Typical resoling costs range from $75 to $150 depending on sole type and labor.
-Before sending boots to a cobbler, confirm whether the welt stitching is intact and the upper is sound; severely delaminated uppers may not be worth repairing.
-Good repair shops will replace the outsole, reseat the shank if needed, and re-stitch the welt.
-If you intend to resole, choose welted or stitchdown models at purchase; they substantially lower lifetime cost and maintain foot geometry after repair.
+Resoling is often the best value for leather boots.
+Typical cobbler costs run about $75 to $150 depending on sole and labor.
+Before sending boots in, confirm welt stitching and upper integrity; badly delaminated uppers may not be worth repairing.
+Good shops will replace the outsole, reseat the shank if needed, and re-stitch the welt.
+If you plan to resole, buy welted or stitchdown construction from the start to lower lifetime cost and preserve foot geometry.

 Conclusion